Food and value added agriculture businesses don’t grow in a linear way; they grow in steps. This means that companies raise money serially over time.

 For this reason, we focus on creating long-term relationships with our clients, collaborators, and the technical assistance providers we train.

 Like most startups, young food companies focus most of their early energy on getting their product to market.
-In order to grow, however, they need to focus on two things: optimizing their business model and getting it funded.
+In order to grow, however, they need to focus on two things: optimizing their business model and securing funding.
 To do this, they need:

 - A well-conceived and realistic plan for funding the company’s growth.
 Most young food companies run out of cash to grow as fast as they need to in order to become financially sustainable.

-- A professionally packaged funding request, with all of the necessary legal and accounting documents, for equity and debt financing requests from traditional and non-traditional capital sources.
-The emergence of new funding vehicles like crowd-funding, royalty lending, and Slow Money sources have made this exercise more complicated than ever.
+- A professionally packaged funding request.
+This includes all of the necessary legal and accounting documents for equity and debt financing requests from traditional and non-traditional capital sources.
+The emergence of new funding vehicles like crowdfunding, royalty lending and socially responsible investment sources have made this exercise more complicated than ever.

 - Connections to capital sources that are appropriate to a company’s capital needs.